-- $\Box$ Shower using the CHG soap. - $\Box$ Take any medications with a sip of water. - $\hfill\square$ Leave your medications at home. - □ Wear clean loose pants or shorts to the hospital.
+- ☐ Shower using the CHG soap.

+- Take any medications with a sip of water.

+- Leave your medications at home.

+- □ Wear clean loose pants or shorts to the hospital.

+- Bring your walker.

+- Bring your CPAP machine (if you use one for sleep apnea).

+Remember to write down your CPAP settings and bring it with you.